Joseph Ki-Zerbo

 Joseph Ki-Zerbo (June 21, 1922 – December 4, 2006, Burkina Faso) was a Burkinabé historian, politician and writer.
 He is recognized as one of Africa's foremost thinkers.

-From 1972 to 1978 he was professor of African History at the University of Ouagadougou.
+From 1972 to 1978 he was a professor of African History at the University of Ouagadougou.
 In 1983, he was forced into exile, only being able to return in 1992.

 Ki-Zerbo founded the Party for Democracy and Progress / Socialist Party.
 He was its chairman until 2005, and represented it in the Burkina Faso parliament until his death in 2006.
 A socialist and an advocate of African independence and unity, Ki-Zerbo was also a vocal opponent of Thomas Sankara's revolutionary government.

 Early life

 Ki-Zerbo was born in Toma in the province of Nayala, in what was, at that time, the French colony of Upper Volta.
 He was the son of Alfred Diban Ki-Zerbo and Thérèse Folo Ki.
 His father is considered to be the first Burkinabé Christian.
-In 1915 he intervened during the Volta-Bani War to stop Toma being razed to the ground.
+In 1915 he intervened during the Volta-Bani War to stop Toma from being razed to the ground.

 Between 1933 and 1940, Ki-Zerbo was educated at the Catholic primary school in Toma, then completed his secondary school at the preparatory seminaries in Pabré in the Province of Kadiogo and Faladié, a district of Bamako, Mali.
 He then attended the Grand Séminaire Saint-Pierre Claver at Koumi near Bobo Dioulasso, which trains young men for the Catholic priesthood.

-However, Ki-Zerbo dropped out of the Seminary and went to live in Dakar, Senegal for several years.
-In addition to teaching there, he had a job for several months with the weekly newspaper Afrique nouvelle, and also worked as a railway construction labourer.
+However, Ki-Zerbo dropped out of the seminary and went to live in Dakar, Senegal for several years.
+In addition to teaching there, he worked for several months at the weekly newspaper Afrique nouvelle, and also as a railway construction labourer.

 Ki-Zerbo continued his education part-time and, when he obtained his Baccalaureate in 1949 at the age of 27, he earned a scholarship to study in Paris.
 He studied history and law at the Sorbonne and also followed courses in politics at the Sciences Po.
 On completion of his studies, he became a certified history and geography teacher, the first from Upper Volta.

 After his studies, Ki-Zerbo became a French citizen and was employed as a history and geography teacher in Orléans, Paris and Dakar.
 During a visit to Mali, Ki-Zerbo met his wife, educator and activist Jacqueline Coulibaly.